deepak-kosaraju/k8s-admin-certification/exam-reference-topics.md

 ## Scheduling 5%

-- How do you label and Pod (or) Node
+- How do you label a Pod (or) Node
-- How do you schedule a specific POD to a specfic node
+- How do you schedule a specific POD to a specfic node using lable selector
 - DaemonSet
 - How resource limits can effect POD scheduling
 - Run multiple scheduler and how to configure pod to use specific scheduler
 - Can a POD be scheduled without a scheduler, if so How?
 - Look at events logs of a scheduler
-- how to configure default K8s Scheduler and where does it run
+- how to configure default K8s Scheduler and where does it run.